reality-two/reality2-documentation/userfriendly/construct.md

 ![](.images/mainscreen.png)

 The Toolbox contains the pieces to construct your definitions from; the Backpack holds pieces loaded from the disk; the place where the definition will be laoded is shown in the Current node (note, this can be different from the URL used in the browser, so you might use one Node to edit Swarms on another Node); and the right hand side has various functions which will be described below.
+The main workspace is where is you construct your Swarm.

 The user experience is created using the opensource library [blockly](https://developers.google.com/blockly/guides/get-started/what-is-blockly).